Echo7394/EcoStat/README.md

 importantly, EcoStat does not use or collect any kind of telemetry data, at ALL.

 **V2 Supports Heating & Cooling automatically with multiple relays and all additional features.
 V1 only supports minimal features with 2 relays, it can be used for cooling as well.
-It requires you to manually move the wire from heating to cooling seasonally, this was done to provide a cheaper version of the project.**
+V1 requires you to manually move the wire from heating to cooling seasonally, V1 simply offers a cheaper version of the project.**

 </p>